 - Monday, 6: Tryon reviews the Wake County Company and finds it lacking.
 There were only 22 volunteers out of 50 expected, “owing to a Disaffection among the Inhabitants of the County.”
 The county regiment of 400 is assembled, but only one in five have guns.
 Tryon calls for more volunteers.
 When none step forward, he orders his army to surround the regiment.
 He then has three of the colonels from other regiments draft from Wake the 40 “most Sightly & Most active Men, which Maneuver caused no small panic in the Regiment…” It still takes two hours to get the full complement of 50 men.
 The 40 draftees are allowed to go home on condition of bringing weapons back the next day for the volunteers who didn’t have any.
 As night falls, the rest are dismissed, “much ashamed both of their Disgrace, & their own Conduct which occasioned it.”

 Tuesday, 7: The army leaves at 10:30, going to “Jones Camp” on Crabtree Creek with the Wake Company that joined them the day before.
-They march 12 miles, likely on or near the route of today’s NC 54.
-(If so, that puts them around Cedar Fork District Park, near Morrisville-Carpenter Road in Morrisville.)
+They march 12 miles, likely to the home of Tignal Jones just across today’s NC 54 at Aviation Parkway in Morrisville, and spread into modern Cedar Fork District Park.[ii]
 He says it, “Rained hard most part of the Night.”

 - Wednesday, 8: They reach “New Hope Camp,” by the mill of John Booth (probably on New Hope Creek around where NC 54 crosses it in Durham, between NC 751 and I-40).
 He sends a detachment to arrest a Regulator, Turner Tomlinson, at his home.

 - Thursday, 9: He writes from “Eno Camp,” south of the Eno River a half-mile short of Hillsborough (whether southeast or south is unstated).